How does recurring revenue financing work?

 Why would I raise recurring-revenue financing?

-You can get it from anywhere.
-Recurring-revenue financing is geography agnostic—all lenders care about is the quality of your subscriptions.
+- Your location doesn't limit you.
+Recurring revenue financing is geography agnostic.
+All lenders care about is the quality of your subscriptions.

 What should I be careful about?